see-ann/Autocomplete/readme.txt

  *  Also include any resources (including the web) that you may
  *  may have used in creating your design.
  **************************************************************************** */
+NA

 /* *****************************************************************************
  *  Describe any serious problems you encountered.
  **************************************************************************** */
+NA

 /* *****************************************************************************
  *  If you worked with a partner, assert below that you followed